RSS feedLink to Irishpapermoney main page

 £500 Pound Note, Highest Known Denomination for an Irish Banknote

 Bank of Ireland was the largest issuer of banknotes before partition in 1922 and issued a wide range of denominations.
 The highest known denomination of old Irish Pounds is £500, issued by Bank of Ireland.
 One example of a £500 note, dated 18 Dec 1869 is known.
-Other Irish banks issued notes up to £100 in value prior to and after partition.
+Other Irish banks issued notes up to £100 in value.

 Bank of Ireland 500 Pounds 1869.
 Signed by R. Greville